-- To adjust the viewing angle diagonally, select . - To adjust the viewing angle horizontally, select . - To adjust the viewing angle vertically, select . - To adjust the viewing angle, swipe the screen in any direction. - · To zoom in, spread two fingers apart. - To zoom out, pinch two fingers together.
+- To adjust the viewing angle diagonally, select . - To adjust the viewing angle horizontally, select .

+- To adjust the viewing angle, swipe the screen in any direction.

+- To zoom in, spread two fingers apart.

+- To zoom out, pinch two fingers together.

 Adjusting the Appearance of the RealVü Sonar Views